 If you’ve been wondering why they don’t write children’s books like they used to, you’ll be enchanted by Jeanne Birdsall’s award-winning novels about a quirky family of motherless girls, their Latin-spouting botanist father, and irrepressible dog, Hound.
 Hailed as an instant classic when it came out in 2005, the first one takes the Penderwicks to a guesthouse summer rental on Arundel, a fancy estate where a very nice boy lives with his snobby mother.
 The estate (and the Penderwicks) will never be the same again.
 The whole series is wonderful and Susan Denaker reads them with just the right balance between expression and understatement.
 Audiobooks aren’t just for car rides, these 10 audiobooks are also perfect for long flights.

 It’s no accident that J.K.
 Rowling’s blockbuster series has enjoyed such a tremendous international success across a generational divide; the boy wizard’s adventures are by turns funny, scary, touching, and always absorbing.
 There are two audio versions, both by English actors, but we prefer the multiple prize-winners by Jim Dale, who comes up with an amazing array of voices for Rowling’s many characters.
 One caveat: though lots of small children do read them all, we consider the last book, Deathly Hallows, best suited for readers over 12 because so many beloved characters die painfully.
+You can access all the Harry Potter audiobooks on Spotify.
 For more mature readers, our best audiobooks to listen to right now will keep you on the edge of your seat.

 If you don’t already know Philip Pullman’s brilliant, beautiful fantasy series, starring the fierce indomitable orphan child Lyra Belacqua and set in a world where all human beings have a “daemon,” a semi-autonomous animal companion that contains their soul, it’s time to get acquainted.
 This full-cast production with Pullman himself reading the narration may keep you in your driveway listening after the end of the trip.
 In England, these books are read by adults as often as Harry Potter.
 Pullman’s lyrical writing style and the intense struggle between good and evil portrayed here make them best suited to readers 10 and up.
 Here are the best children’s books ever written.

 Beloved author Judy Blume reads aloud her own hilarious books about the beleaguered Peter Hatcher and his kooky little brother Fudge.
 The best one is the third, Fudge-a-Mania, which takes place in Maine, where Fudge moisturizes his baseball glove with Mom’s Oil of Olay and plans to marry Peter’s sworn enemy Sheila Tubman (ew).
 But start with the first, Tales of a Fourth-Grade Nothing, and you won’t be disappointed.
 The beauty of these books is that although they’re simple enough for kindergartners to understand, they’re so funny and realistic, older listeners can’t help getting engaged.
 The first book in The Fudge series was published in 1972 and has been a long-time favorite.
-Some of our new favorites are from our 2018 audiobook roundup.
+Here are some places you can read free books online.

 You may have to stop to explain some old-fashioned words here and there, but Robert Louis Stevenson’s classic seafaring yarn about a boy who finds a map to buried treasure and sails on the expedition to find is an enthralling roller coaster ride complete with pirates, parrots, one-legged men, and plot twists.
 Reader Alfred Molina has a rich, resonant, versatile voice that perfectly evokes Long John Silver, Billy Bones, the Black Dog, and the rest of the crew.
-Check out the best books to read as children—and adults.
+Need more audiobook options?
+Here are some free audiobooks on Spotify you must check out.

-You might already be familiar with Kate diCamillo‘s heartwarming, heartfelt story about young India Opal, whose itinerant preacher father moves too frequently for her to make friends, and who finally finds community in Naomi, Texas, when she adopts a stray dog at the local supermarket.
+You might already be familiar with Kate DiCamillo’s heartwarming, heartfelt story about young India Opal, whose itinerant preacher father moves too frequently for her to make friends, and who finally finds community in Naomi, Texas, when she adopts a stray dog at the local supermarket.
 But as usual, the book is deeper and richer than the movie, and it lends itself especially well to being read aloud, especially by Tony Award-winning actress Cherry Jones in a charming Southern drawl.
-Don’t miss these 100 children’s books everyone should read in their lifetimes.

 One of the great joys of audiobooks is sharing your old favorites with your kids.
 If you loved plucky Dorothy Gale, the Scarecrow, Tin Woodsman, Cowardly Lion, the assorted witches, flying monkeys, Munchkins, Quadlings, and other magical inhabitants of Oz, you and your family can discover them all over again together with this fabulous new recording by Oscar-winning actress Anne Hathaway.
 This one will while away the time so well, by the end you may disagree that “there’s no place like home.”
 Want great audiobooks without paying big?
 Here are all the best ways to download and listen to free audiobooks legally.